blaxtonj/BuildingChamps-Public/doc/engineering_challenges.md

 - decoupling of payment data from scheduling logic

 Each session effectively becomes a consumable token tied to a purchase.

+#### Tradeoffs & Future Improvements

+Because session provisioning occurs before final payment confirmation, there is a potential risk of orphaned session records if a payment fails.

+In a production-grade system, this could be improved by:

+- moving session creation to a Stripe webhook triggered after successful payment
+- ensuring session provisioning is tied directly to confirmed transactions
+- implementing cleanup or rollback mechanisms for failed operations

 #### Result